 Parr was finally posted captain on 21 September 1790.

-In April 1795 he commissioned the ex-East Indiaman Malabar 54 which he took out to the Leeward Islands in the following February.
-Having been despatched by Vice-Admiral Sir John Laforey, he led a small force otherwise consisting of one 64-gun ship, two frigates and a sloop that took the Dutch islands of Demerara and Essequibo on 23 April, and Berbice on 2 May.
+In April 1795 he commissioned the ex-East Indiaman Malabar 54 which he took out to the Leeward Islands in the following February, having originally put out from Portsmouth with Rear-Admiral Hugh Cloberry Christian’ replacement convoy in December.
+Upon being despatched by Vice-Admiral Sir John Laforey, he led a small force otherwise consisting of one 64-gun ship, two frigates and a sloop that took the Dutch islands of Demerara and Essequibo on 23 April, and Berbice on 2 May.
 A number of lucrative merchantmen were also seized in addition to the Dutch ships Thetis 24 and Zeemeeuw 12, although unfortunately the latter two were soon lost.
 To make matters worse, having left Jamaica in July with a convoy for England the Malabar foundered on 10 October some six hundred miles off Cornwall, although her crew were safely taken aboard the Whitby merchant brig Martha.

 In the early part of 1797 Parr joined the Standard 64, but under his command she was involved in the North Sea fleet s mutiny on 17 May, from which insurrection she sailed to join the Nore mutiny which had began on 12 May.
 During the latter part of that year he was appointed to the Nore flagship Zealand 64 with the flag of Vice-Admiral Skeffington Lutwidge, and thereafter he flew the flag of Vice-Admirals Andrew Mitchell from April 1799, and Alexander Graeme at the Nore from September.

 Parr died on 17 June 1800, at which time he was enjoying the courtesy rank of commodore.